HUMIC-AI/plancrimson-web/README.md

 ### Local Meilisearch

-You can run MeiliSearch locally.
+You can run MeiliSearch locally as a Homebrew service with `brew services start meilisearch`.
+(You can list current services with `brew services list`.)
 By default it will be on port `http://localhost:7700/`.
 When running Meilisearch as a Homebrew service, logs are stored under `/usr/local/var/log/meilisearch.log`.
+You can use the interactive CLI in `harvard-scraper` to configure the local MeiliSearch instance and upload course data.

 They provide a [Postman Collection](https://www.meilisearch.com/docs/learn/cookbooks/postman_collection), which is helpful for easily sending requests to the database.